Moving to Switzerland checklist

 Secure account creation in 5 minutes.

-Yes, the system is private but basic health insurance (LAMal/KVG) is mandatory.
-You have a strict 3-month deadline from your arrival to affiliate, with retroactive financial effect to the first day of your residency.
+Yes, the system is private but affiliation with basic insurance (KVG/LAMal) is mandatory.
+You have a strict 3-month period from your arrival to affiliate, with retroactive financial effect to the first day of your residency.

 Need help with your first transfers?

-Our Geneva-based team is used to supporting newcomers (individuals, families, and businesses) in optimizing their cross-border financial flows.
+Our Geneva-based team is used to assisting newcomers (individuals, families, and businesses) in optimizing their cross-border financial flows.

 We are at your disposal by email or phone from Monday to Friday.